 Light: Bright, filtered light (1000-1500 foot candles) with good air circulation.
-Leaves should have a red tinge.
+Leaves should have a slight reddish tinge.

 Temperature: 70-80F during the day, 45-55F during the night.

-Water: Roots should be damp at all times.
+Water: Roots should be moist at all times.
 Pure water with very low salt is essential.

 Media: We recommend shallow pots with New Zealand long-fiber sphagnum moss or fine fir bark.
 These plants can also be mounted on cork or redwood slabs.